Best flea collars for cats of all ages and types

 Does not kill fleas so needs to be used in conjunction with a topical treatment

 Unlike chemical-based repellents, this collar from Vet's Best is made using only top-quality, effective herbal ingredients.
-Cedarwood and peppermint oils repel mosquitoes and ticks and act as an insect repellant.
-There's also a safety break that will release the collar if your kitty gets stuck and it features adjustable neck sizing up to 20 inches.
+Cedarwood and peppermint oils repel mosquitoes and ticks and act as an insect repellent.
+There's also a safety break that will release the collar if your kitty gets stuck, and it features adjustable neck sizing up to 20 inches.

 Not only do we love the fact that there’s no harsh chemicals or hidden toxins in this product, but the Vet's Best belief that all pets deserve the best-quality products shines through in every aspect of this collar, which is also hypoallergenic, meaning it’s safe for cats with allergies, those who have reached senior citizen status, and the new kittens on the block.

-If you’re looking for a hard-hitting product that kills fleas fast then this product will disappoint.
-It’s focus is purely on repelling and preventing fleas, lice and ticks, rather than killing them.
-Still, if you’re looking for a gentle and safe option that is effective for up to four months then we really recommend giving Vet's Best a try.
+If you’re looking for a hard-hitting product that kills fleas fast, then this product will disappoint.
+Its focus is purely on repelling and preventing fleas, lice, and ticks, rather than killing them.
+If you need help fast, then we'd recommend Adams Plus Flea & Tick Collar for Cats.

 The best breakaway flea collar for cats